Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Results

-Interestingly, the results showed the RNN is more accurate in the sampling task than the MAP task (fig.\ref{fig:training_results_point}(c)).
-In other words, it is suggested that sampling based on the posterior distribution works as an inductive bias in the estimation of the posterior mean.
-It should be noted that this difference of accuracy between MAP estimation and sampling is weak and subtle in the FFNN (fig. \ref{fig:training_results_point}(b)).
+Remarkably, the results showed the RNN is more accurate in the sampling-based task than in the MAP task (fig.\ref{fig:training_results_point}(c)).
+In other words, the sampling-based probabilistic inference on the posterior distribution works as an inductive bias in the estimation of the posterior mean.
+Notably, this difference in accuracy between MAP estimation and sampling is subtle in the FFNN [Fig. \ref{fig:training_results_point}(b)].

-In the RNN trained to perform point estimation, each pair $(\mu_{\rm post}, \sigma_{\rm post})$ of mean and standard deviation corresponds to a fixed point ${\bf h}^\ast(\mu_{\rm post}, \sigma_{\rm post})$ similar to the sampling task.
-Since it is implied that the geometry of these fixed points affects the accuracy of the output(\cite{Cohen2020}), we analysed it.
+In the RNN trained to perform point estimation, each pair $(\mu_{\rm post}, \sigma_{\rm post})$ of the mean and standard deviations corresponds to a fixed point ${\bf h}^\ast(\mu_{\rm post}, \sigma_{\rm post})$ similar to the sampling-based task.
+Since it is implied that the geometry of these fixed points affects the accuracy of the output \citep{Cohen2020}, we analyzed it.